Anas-JH/ieuk-lloyds-engineering-project/README.md

 This repository contains the following key files:

+*   `Final_Report.docx`: The final, professional report detailing the problem, evidence, and recommended solutions.
 *   `log_analyzer.py`: A Python script that parses the `sample-log.log` file and prints a summary of the top traffic sources to the console.
 *   `sample-log.log`: The raw data file provided for the project.
 *   `README.md`: This file, explaining the project and how to use it.

 ---

-## Part 1: Log Analysis Script
+## How to Run the Analysis Script

-This script performs the initial data analysis on the log file.
+This script performs the initial data analysis that is in the final report.

 ### Prerequisites

 *   Python 3.11 or newer.
 *   The `sample-log.log` file must be in the same directory.

-### How to Run
+### Instructions

 1. Open a terminal or command prompt.
 2. Navigate to the project directory.